-- Vaccinations continue to roll out across the U.S. with close to 40% of the population now fully vaccinated.
-As we enter June, daily new COVID-19 cases in the U.S. are down over 90% from peak levels in January. - On the economic front, U.S. Real GDP rose at an annualized pace of +6.4%.
-Inflation, measured by CPI, rose at 4.2% year-over-year as current prices are still being compared to prices during the most severe portions of the lockdown in 2020. - The housing market is hotter than any time in recent history record low inventory from a decade of underbuilding, low mortgage rates and government stimulus are putting upward pressure on prices.
-Per S&P Case-Schiller data, U.S. home prices are up 13.2% versus last year, the largest increase since 2006.
-All of the 20 largest metropolitan areas in the U.S. have seen price increases with many showing double digit increases.
+- The pace of vaccinations has slowed across the U.S. but roughly 50% of the population is fully vaccinated.
+As we enter August, daily new COVID-19 cases in the U.S. have spiked we saw ~190,000 new daily cases on July 20th but the death rate remains at a very low level, a possible sign that the infected population is much younger or unvaccinated. - On the economic front, U.S. Real GDP rose at an annualized pace of +6.4%.
+Inflation, measured by CPI, rose 5.3% year-over-year as current prices are still being compared to prices during the most severe portions of the lockdown in 2020. - It's a good time to be a home owner as the housing market is hotter than any time in recent history.
+Record low inventory from a decade of underbuilding, low mortgage rates and government stimulus are putting upward pressure on prices.
+Per S&P Case-Schiller data, U.S. home prices are up 16.6% versus last year, the largest increase in